Bylaws of the Southern Region

 Regional officers may be eligible for reimbursement of travel expenses incurred in the execution of their duties.
 All members of the Board of Directors and International Board member(s) may be eligible for full or partial reimbursement for meals (not including alcohol), hotel, travel, and registration fees.
 Reimbursement will be limited by the annual budgeted funds, and the maximum amount of reimbursement will be determined by the Executive Committee on an annual basis.

 Reimbursement requests shall be submitted to the Treasurer no later than 30 days after the expenses were incurred.
 All expenses must be accompanied by the appropriate detailed receipts.
-Request for reimbursement submitted after 30 days must be accompanied by a letter stating the reasons for the late submittal.
-The Treasurer and President shall review the request, and provided no additional clarifications or documentation are required, the Treasurer shall provide the reimbursement up to the amount authorized by the budget.
+The Treasurer and President shall review the request, and provided no additional clarifications or documentation are required, the Treasurer shall approve the reimbursement up to the amount authorized by the budget.

 ARTICLE XIV – STRATEGIC PLAN